 Two training specialists and a scientific editor are available for writing consultations.
 During each writing consultation, we work with students to meet their goals and their instructor’s expectations for a particular writing assignment.

 Writing Support Services assists students in many areas of writing to help them take responsibility for their own writing, which involves providing students with writing advice, instruction, and support.

 With their advisors' permission, we will refer students who are seeking editorial assistance (e.g., substantive editing, copy-editing, and proofreading of grant proposals, journal articles, and other manuscripts) to freelance editors/writers who are not affiliated with UTHealth School of Public Health and who establish their own protocols and pay rates.
-We neither endorse nor recommend any freelance editor/writer.
+The school neither endorses nor recommends a particular freelance editor/writer.

 Writing Support Services offers public health communication skills training, with a focus on writing.
 Instruction is provided in the areas of ESL, Academic Writing, and Scientific Writing.
 All resources and services are tailored to meet students’ needs and faculty members’ expectations.